ncent-archive/ncent.github.io/Sandbox/README.md

 ``` shell
 \connect “ncnt-dev”
 ```
-As a check, return to your folder in **Sandbox/Sandbox\ API/config/config.json** and make sure that your information in the “development” object matches your setup in PostgreSQL.
+As a check, return to your Sandbox folder in the local repository and look at the file **Sandbox/Sandbox\ API/config/config.json** and make sure that your information in the “development” object matches your setup in PostgreSQL.
+If not, edit the development object.

 Now, we migrate the schema into the database.
 In your **terminal shell**, navigate to **server** under **Sandbox\ API** and run the following command
 ``` shell